JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 function(arguments)
 ```

-This opens up a whole new world of possibilities for more granular events:
+This opens up a whole new world of possibilities for more granular events (these are imaginary):

 ```js
 // Matches @-mentions in an issue comment